4 Ways to Make Money From Sweepstakes, Giveaways and Contests

 Earning From Sweepstakes

-I believe you can greatly increase your chances of winning a prize by making a few changes to the way you enter.
-Some of these may include the types of giveaways you are entering and others may be the frequency.
+You can greatly increase your chances of winning a prize by making a few changes to the way you enter.
+Some of these may include the types of giveaways you're entering and others may be the frequency.

 Besides entering to win, I will also show you other ways to generate money from contests.
 Get comfortable because what I am going to tell you, could change your life.